Antivirus software, also known as anti-malware software, is computer software used to prevent, detect, and remove malicious software.

 Antivirus software was originally developed to detect and remove computer viruses, however, with the proliferation of other kinds of malware, antivirus software started to provide protection from other computer threats.
-In particular, modern antivirus software can protect from: malicious browser helper objects (BHOs), browser hijackers, ransomware, key loggers, backdoors, rootkits, Trojan horses, worms, malicious LSPs, dialers, fraud tools, adware and spyware.
-Some antivirus software also include protection from other computer threats, such as infected and malicious URLs, spam, scam and phishing attacks, online identity (privacy), online banking attacks, social engineering techniques, advanced persistent threat (APT) and botnet DDoS attacks.
+In particular, modern antivirus software can protect from malicious browser helper objects (BHOs), browser hijackers, ransomware, key loggers, backdoors, rootkits, Trojan horses, worms, malicious LSPs, dialers, fraud tools, adware, and spyware.
+Some antivirus software also includes protection from other computer threats, such as infected and malicious URLs, spam, scam and phishing attacks, online identity (privacy), online banking attacks, social engineering techniques, advanced persistent threat (APT), and botnet DDoS attacks.

 Computer viruses remain the most common security threat, with 75 percent of the businesses affected by at least one virus in the last few years.
 Worms and viruses can have a devastating effect on business continuity and profitability.
 And viruses are become smarter, more destructive and spreading faster than ever, infecting entire offices in seconds.

 Employees/Users spread viruses and spyware by accessing malicious Websites, downloading untrustworthy material, or opening e-mail attachments.
 Viruses can create minor damage or can do severe destruction.

 Computer viruses can reduce memory space, damage disks, damage programs so that there are sudden failures or increase the start-up time and run time, erase files, and also corrupt the computer itself by slowing the procedure down or changing the sequence of operations.

 - Avoid suspicious websites and not to download untrustworthy material.